Kamil-Troszczynski/Kamil-Troszczynski/README.md

 ## ✨ Hi, I’m Kamil.
  - I’m passionate about Machine Learning and Artificial Intelligence, and I develop my skills by building hands-on projects.
-On this GitHub you’ll find a selection of my work — from experiments to more polished applications.
+On this GitHub you’ll find a selection of my work — from experiments to more practical applications.
  - Feel free to explore my projects! 🚀
  - How to reach me: troszczynskikamil@outlook.com
 <!--